ivan5355/NYC-Scout/README.md

 ## Filtering System

-The application uses a **Dynamic Filtering System**.
-Instead of hardcoding categories, it extracts valid values directly from the sources and uses Gemini to map user queries to them.
+The app extracts valid filters directly from the sources and uses Gemini to map user queries to those filters.

-### Extraction Scripts
+### Extraction Scripts - Gets the filters from the sources and writes them to a file
-Before running the app (or to update filters), run these scripts:
 - `node scripts/extract_restaurant_filters.js`: Scans restaurant data to find all cuisines and boroughs.
 - `node scripts/extract_event_filters.js`: Scans NYC Open Data to find active event categories and boroughs.